rsleiberin/janus/kami/frontend_agent/STATUS_frontend_agent.md

-# STATUS_frontend_agent
+# STATUS of Frontend Agent

-## Agent Status
+## Overview
-- **Status:** Development Phase
+- **Role**: Frontend Development and Management.
+- **Current Phase**: Active Development.
+- **Last Update**: Thu Nov 23 00:06:19 PST 2023

 ## Configured Agent Actions
 - **Web Browsing**: Enabled for research and implementation guidance.
-- **Code Interpreter**: Enabled for executing and validating frontend code.
+- **Code Interpreter**: Active for executing and validating frontend code.
-- **DALL·E**: Configured for generating visual designs and assets.
+- **DALL·E**: Ready for generating visual designs and assets.

 ## Directory Status Overview

 ### /frontend
-- **next.config.js** | Status: Verified (Basic Configuration) | Configuration file for Next.js.
-Currently set with default settings; customization may be added as per project requirements.
+- **next.config.js** | Status: Verified | Configuration file for Next.js, essential for project settings.
-- **package.json** | Status: Verified | Lists packages and scripts for the frontend.
-Contains essential dependencies and scripts for frontend development.
-Regular interaction expected for managing dependencies and executing scripts for development, build, and linting tasks.
+- **package.json & package-lock.json** | Status: Verified | Lists dependencies and scripts.
+Regular updates for managing dependencies.
-- **postcss.config.js** | Status: Verified | Configured with Tailwind CSS and Autoprefixer plugins for PostCSS.
-Standard setup for Tailwind CSS integration and browser compatibility.
+- **tsconfig.json** | Status: Verified | TypeScript configuration, ensuring type safety and consistency.
-- **tailwind.config.js** | Status: Verified | Tailwind CSS configuration is properly integrated with custom design tokens.
-Set up to extend Tailwind's default theme with project-specific colors, typography, and spacing.

 ### /frontend/src
-#### /app
+- **3D_components/** | Status: In Progress | Development of 3D elements for the UI.
-- **favicon.ico** | Status: Verified | Stock Icon
+- **animations/** | Status: In Progress | Contains animation tokens; expand as needed for UI animations.
-- **layout.tsx** | Status: Foundation Set | Provides the foundational layout structure for the application, applying global styles and basic metadata.
-The metadata and layout elements may be dynamically customized in future development stages, especially for SEO and user experience optimization.
-- **page.tsx** | Status: Cleared for Development | File has been cleared of initial template content and is now a blank slate for developing the homepage in alignment with the project's vision and requirements.

-#### /components
-- Files in the `components` directory | Status: Unverified | Various React components used throughout the application.
+- **atoms/** | Status: In Progress | Basic building blocks for the UI under development.

-#### /design_tokens
+- **contexts/** | Status: In Progress | Contexts for managing global state.
+- **design_tokens/**
+  - **animations.js** | Status: Verified | Contains animation durations and easing functions.
+  - **buttons.js** | Status: Verified | Defines sizes and styles for buttons; potential expansion for interactive states.
-- Files in the `design_tokens` directory | Status: Unverified | Design tokens for animations, buttons, colors, icons, responsiveness, spacing, and typography.
+  - **colors.js** | Status: Verified | Essential color tokens for dark and light themes.

-#### /layouts
+  - **icons.js** | Status: To Be Expanded | Sizes defined; add specific icon names and styles as needed.
+  - **responsive.js** | Status: Verified | Breakpoints for responsive design; could expand with more properties.
-- **MainLayout.js** | Status: Verified | Serves as the primary layout component wrapping around page content.
-Includes Navigation and Breadcrumbs components for consistent navigation and user experience across the application.
-Ensure styling, accessibility, and SEO considerations are addressed.
+  - **spacing.js** | Status: Verified | Various sizes for consistent spacing across UI.

-#### /pages
-- **_app.js** | Status: Implemented | Overrides the default App component in Next.js.
-It is used for importing global styles (`global.css`) and can also be utilized for adding persistent layout components across the application.
-This setup ensures consistency in styling and layout throughout the project.
+  - **typography.js** | Status: Verified | Defines fonts, font sizes, weights, and line heights.
+- **hooks/** | Status: In Progress | Custom hooks for shared logic and functionalities.
-- **index.js** | Status: Verified | Serves as the main entry page for the application.
-It currently fetches data and renders components dynamically for the homepage layout.
+- **main_layout.js** | Status: Development in Progress | Incorporates Header and Footer components for a consistent application layout.

-### /frontend/public
+- **molecules/** | Status: In Progress | Composite components being developed.
+- **organisms/**
+  - **Header.js** | Status: Skeleton Created | Basic structure in place.
+Awaiting further development for navigation and branding elements.
+  - **Footer.js** | Status: Skeleton Created | Basic structure established.
+Needs additional content for links and disclaimers.

+- **pages/**
+  - **_app.js** | Status: Verified | Global settings and styles application.
+  - **index.js** | Status: Verified | Basic home page setup using color tokens.
+- **styles/**
-- Files in the `images` directory | Status: Unverified | Images used in the application.
+  - **global.css** | Status: Verified | Global styles for the application.

-### /frontend/styles
-- **globals.css** | Status: Minimally Configured | Currently incorporates Tailwind directives essential for Tailwind CSS to function.
-Minimal custom global styles are defined, aligning with the project's focus on dynamic user-driven theming and styling.
+- **templates/** | Status: In Progress | Development of page templates.
+- **tests/** | Status: Planned | Testing strategy to be implemented.
+- **utilities/** | Status: In Progress | Utility functions for common tasks.

+## Access Requirements
+- Full access to the `src/` directory for continuous development and management.
+- Access to configuration files (`next.config.js`, `tsconfig.json`) for project customization and maintenance.

 ## Current Focus
-- Implementing and refining frontend components as per the guidelines provided by the design system researcher.
-This includes ensuring the UI aligns with the established design tokens and user experience principles.
-- Integrating and testing the light/dark mode system within the frontend, based on the design tokens and configurations defined by the design system researcher.
-This involves adapting Tailwind CSS settings for theme management and ensuring seamless user experience across both modes.
-- Proactively collaborating with the design system researcher to ensure that the design tokens, especially for light and dark themes, are accurately applied and rendered in the UI components.
-- Focusing on the frontend's performance optimization, including responsive design, accessibility standards, and overall user experience enhancement.
-- Laying the groundwork for the future development of a user-driven hyper-customization feature, which will allow users to personalize design tokens.
-This task will require close interaction with the design system researcher for dynamic adaptation of user preferences in the UI.
-- Regularly updating and maintaining the frontend codebase, incorporating changes and improvements in line with the evolving design system and user feedback.
+- Facilitate the development and customization of the Header and Footer components by users.
+- Continue enhancing the main layout to integrate seamlessly with other UI components.

+## Upcoming Objectives
+- Support the expansion of atomic design components.
+- Initiate development of more complex molecules and organisms as per user requirements.

+## Challenges and Considerations
+- Ensuring seamless integration of animations and 3D components without hindering performance.
+- Maintaining accessibility standards across all new and existing components.

+## Notes
+- The Frontend Agent is set up to facilitate and oversee the development of UI components, awaiting detailed implementations by users.
+- Regular updates and synchronization with the Design System Researcher and other agents are crucial for maintaining design consistency.
+- Updates and modifications to be documented in this STATUS file for tracking progress.

-_Note: This document will be updated regularly to reflect the advancements and current status of the Frontend Agent's tasks._
+_Note: This document is subject to regular updates to reflect the latest status and focus areas of the Frontend Agent._